Black Friday shopping with a catch

 THE SOLUTION

 We invited Sydneysiders to browse a curated collection of pre-loved items from fashion marketplace UTURN during Black Friday sales.
 The catch?
-All the items were hidden in black packaging that only displayed limited written descriptions.
+All items were hidden in black packaging that displayed limited written descriptions, mirroring the challenge people with low vision or blindness regularly face when they go online.

 The Results